syegulalp/cython-exe-demo/README.md

 In time I may expand this example with more switches and options to better control how the standard library and other bundled components (e.g., SQLite3) are handled.

+You can also use `compile.bat` to see a minimal example of how this works.

 This code is distributed under the MIT license.